 Pearson Test of English (PTE) Academic test: http://pearsonpte.com/test-takers/test/

 Alternative measures of English proficiency

 - Successful completion of the INTO CSU Academic English Program (conditional admission may be offered to AEP students studying at the advanced level).

-- Completion of two or more years of high school instruction in English outside of the U.S. with a grade of 5 or better in the International Baccalaureate (IB) HL English course OR an IGCSE or A-level result of C or better on the English/First Language exam.
-Test results must be official and not predicted to be considered for clear admission.
+- An IGCSE or A-level result of C or better on the English/First Language exam.
+Test results must be official and not predicted to be considered for direct admission.

 - Completion of a U.S. diploma and/or two or more years of secondary transcripts reflecting the progress towards the U.S. diploma from a regionally accredited organization as defined by the U.S. Department of Education.